Current academic year (for students entering Summer/Fall 2021 and Spring 2022):

 While the provisions of these catalogs will ordinarily be applied as stated, Columbus State University reserves the right to change any provision listed in these catalogs including, but not limited to, academic requirements for graduation, without actual notice to individual students.
 Every effort will be made to keep students advised of any such changes.
 Information on changes will be available in the Office of the Registrar, from the dean of the college, or from the chair of the department concerned.
 It is the responsibility of each student to be aware of current graduation requirements for particular degree programs.

 Students with a documented disability as described by the Rehabilitation Act of 1973 (P.L.
-933-112 Section 504) and the Americans with Disabilities Act (ADA) are encouraged to contact the Office of Center for Accommodation and Access, Tucker Hall, 706-568-2330.
+933–112 Section 504) and the Americans with Disabilities Act (ADA) are encouraged to contact the Center for Accommodation and Access, Schuster Center, (706) 507–8755.
 Course requirements will not be waived, but reasonable accommodations and technical support may be made to assist in meeting course requirements.
 Columbus State University welcomes qualified students of any race, sex, disability, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the university.

 Academic Rights and Responsibilities

-Columbus State University, and the University System of Georgia, endorses the American Council on Education's Statement on Academic Rights and Responsibilities, which reiterates the campus community's role in intellectual pluralism and academic freedom.
+Columbus State University, and the University System of Georgia, endorses the American Council on Education's Statement on Academic Rights and Responsibilities (PDF), which reiterates the campus community's role in intellectual pluralism and academic freedom.

 To Online Students in Alabama: